 Here is what she has to say about Lykois:

 “Lykoi cats have a very unique appearance due to their lack of an undercoat.
 This creates a "mask" type appearance to their face, and their often sparse coat, resembles the appearance of the "werewolf".
 Their playful antics and above average intelligence, combined with their affectionate nature and love of humans, makes them a wonderful pet for all cat lovers.”

 If you are interested in learning more or want to own one check their website out: www.aquariusphynx.com

 Source: Kristin Dubois

 I was able to contact the owner of Blue Skies Cattery.
 Her name is Kristin DuBois and she only breeds Napoleons.
+One of the small cat breeds in the world.
 Her cattery is located in Illinois and has been breeding them since 2006.

 Here is what one who loves Napoleons has to say about them: